Niederhausen: Power station

 The three-span, 75 m-long weir raises the River Nahe's water behind it by roughly 6 m, thereby forming a reservoir some 5 km long.
 Even today, RWE still runs a hydroelectric power station here, supplied by a 600 m-long headrace.
 The sod was turned on 20 December 1926, and the power station was brought into service on 18 March 1928.
 The high dikes on both sides ensure that the village is effectively safe from flooding.
 This protection has since been reinforced with the addition of a mobile barrier.
-In the beginning, the reservoir's volume was roughly 900 000 m³, but this has since been markedly reduced over the last few decades by sedimentation.
-The power station's generating capacity has a maximum of 1 900 kW, generating a yearly average of 5 232 240 kWh.
+In the beginning, the reservoir's volume was roughly 900,000 m^{3}, but this has since been markedly reduced over the last few decades by sedimentation.
+The power station's generating capacity has a maximum of 1,900 kW, generating a yearly average of 5,232 240 kWh.
 The reservoir's area is roughly 30 ha.
 This enormous intrusion into the natural environment in the Nahe's water gap, however, has brought about its own microclimate of almost Mediterranean character, which is especially conducive to winegrowing.